Vizzuality/api-gateway/docs/service_registry.md

     "urls": [{
         "url": "/usuarios",
         "method": "GET",
         "authenticated": true,  // This attribute specifies whether the user has to be logged in to call the endpoint.
-If it is true and the endpoint have PUT, PATCH or POST method, the user is added in the request to microservice.
+If it is true and the endpoint have PUT, PATCH or POST method, the user is added in the request body (loggedUser param) to microservice.
         "dataProvider": "dataset", // this attribute contain the name of provider which the api-gateway uses to filter the endpoint with the filter defined in 'filters'.
 The url to obtain the provider object is configured in config files.
 Only possible 'dataset'
         "paramProvider": "dataset", // name of the param of the url that the api-gateway uses to obtain the provider object.
         "filters":{ // object that contain the distinct filters that the api-gateway uses to filter the distinct endpoints.
 The key must be a key of the provider object.